Negro Project: Deviation from Sanger's Plan: The BCFA's Implemented Negro Project

 Though initially accepting Sanger’s plan for the project, committee members of the BCFA later dismissed her ideas, opting out of establishing black-run clinical services and dropping the concept of an educational campaign altogether.
 Instead, the BCFA decided to funnel Lasker’s $20,000 contribution into pre-existing clinics, clinics which were typically run by white doctors and nurses.

-Between the years 1940 to 1942, the BCFA funded demonstration clinics in many counties across South Carolina as well as in Nashville, TN.
+Between the years 1940 to 1942, the BCFA funded demonstration clinics in many counties across South Carolina as well as in Nashville, Tennessee.
 The clinical hubs of the BCFA’s activities in Nashville were Fisk University, a historically black college, and Bethlehem Center, a black settlement house.
 The clinics’ daily operations at Fisk University and Bethlehem Center were conducted by black physicians and nurses.In South Carolina, the BCFA employed black nurses to advocate for the use of contraceptives.

-The BCFA touted its projects in South Carolina and Nashville, TN as a success.
+The BCFA touted its projects in South Carolina and Nashville as a success.
 In actuality, however, the participation rates among black women were low while the recidivism rates were high.
 Additionally, the BCFA’s Negro Project did not lead to the opening of any more clinics, indicating no lasting impact of the project.